 Loads of accommodation options are available in Hat Yai; from backpacker to luxury.
 However, a wee encounter with bed bugs had me rethink the whole budget digs in transient cities idea.
 For a few extra bucks I can get an affordable hotel with lots of perks and a much less chance of picking up a few bed bugs, so why not?
 If you are unfamiliar with bed bugs you can read about my experience with them HERE.

-Two hotels I highly recommend are the Centara Hotel Hat Yai and the Lee Garden Plaza Hotel.
+Two hotels I can recommend are the Centara Hotel Hat Yai and the Lee Garden Plaza Hotel.
 The Centara is the pricier of the two, but well worth the touch of luxury.
 You can read my review HERE.
 Especially if you are just coming from the dusty off-the-beaten-paths of Thailand.
 These two hotels are directly across the street from each other and come with WiFi, gym, pool and an in-house spa/massage option.
 Both are adjacent to shopping centers.

 My Two Cents: